pachterlab/biophysics/docs/source/index.rst

 Foundational Literature
 -----------------------
-You can also explore the foundational literature for biophysical modeling of transcription in :doc:`foundations`, and the lab's publications in this domain at :doc:`contributions`.
+You can also explore the foundational literature for biophysical modeling of transcription in :doc:`foundations`, and the lab's publications at :doc:`contributions`.

 .. note::